 • The community garden at Alder Elementary School, 17200 S.E.
 Alder St., is open to the community, not just students.
 It began as the Alder Youth Garden, but expanded to become a true community garden.
 The garden is managed by Outgrowing Hunger as one of its two East Portland Neighborhood Gardens.
 For more details or to register for a plot, contact the organization’s executive director at email@example.com or 971-231-4191.

 • Neighborhoods Community Garden at Lynwood Friends Church, 835 S.E.
-162nd Ave., is FULL FOR THE 2015 SEASON.
+162nd Ave.
 It covers about 2.5 acres and boasts 114 plots of approximately 600-square-feet.
 Developed in 2012 by Outgrowing Hunger, the community garden has become very popular among local refugee families.
 For more details about the park, contact Rosewood Neighborhood Garden , firstname.lastname@example.org or 971-231-4191.

 The farm is open from May through October.
 Hours are Wednesdays from 9:30 a.m. to 12:30 p.m. and from 3 to 6 p.m.; and Saturdays from 2 to 5 p.m.
 Tools are available on-site.
 For community farming information contact Christopher LaRose at email@example.com or at 845-242-3182

 • Centennial Park Community Garden at Centennial Park School, 17630 S.E.
-Main St., is FULL FOR THE 2015 SEASON.
-To get on the wait list for next year, call the City of Portland Parks & Recreation Department at 503-823-1612 or go to this link: wait list or request a plot.
+Main St. To request a plot, call the City of Portland Parks & Recreation Department at 503-823-1612 or go to this link: wait list or request a plot.

 • The Fairview Community Garden is located at Park Cleone, 2063 N.E.
 213th Ave.
 There are nine 15’x15’ plots, which cost $25 a year.
 Water will be turned on by May 15 and shut off by October 31.
 Use of herbicides, weed killers and non-organic pesticides is prohibited.
 To register, call Fairview City Hall at 503-665-9320 or click this link: Fairview garden registration